Functional Nanomaterials and Applications Lab

 A method for the growth of uniform silica shells on different size and morphology upconversion nanoparticles

-autofluorescence background.
-Usually, their encapsulation within a biocompatible silica
+a decrease in autofluorescence background.
+Usually, their encapsulation within a biocompatible silica shell is

-shell is a requirement for their dispersion within complex media or for further functionalization
+a requirement for their dispersion within complex media or for further functionalization of the upconversion

 regardless of their shape and size.